Information for applicants

 - Local transportation of the container from the port of entry (an ocean port) to your campus.

 - All costs associated with installation, calibration, maintenance, repair, and use of the equipment.
-Setup costs can be substantial, especially given that you will be receiving 100+ items at the same time.

 - All wire fees, banking fees, or other costs associated with payment of the program fee in US dollars.